amehi0index/aws-bootcamp-cruddr-2023/journal/week0.md

 ### Create Billing Alarm

 I created a Billing Alarm in CloudWatch.
-The Alarm is currently "In Alarm".
+The Alarm has an "In alarm" warning.
 ![Image of CloudWatch Billing Alarm](assets/cloudwatch-billing-alarm.png)